-I was born in Windsor, Ontario, and then moved to London, Ontario, and then left to attend college in Ohio.
+I was born in Windsor, Ontario, and then moved to London, Ontario, before leaving to attend college in Ohio.
 I am the youngest of four - two sisters and one brother.
 One sister lives in Michigan.
 My other sister and brother live in Canada.